- Ocean Isle Beach

 During your Stay

-- Don't forget to be a good next-door neighbor.
-Local people will probably be as friendly to you as you are considerate of them.
-Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your primary residence.
+- Please be considerate of the community.
+Often, neighboring households are filled by permanent locals.
+Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your residence.

 - Enjoy your stay!
-Be sure to protect the owner (and your stuff!) by keeping the rental locked up while you are away, exactly like you would at home.
+Make sure that you protect the property owner (and your stuff!) by keeping the home locked up while you are away, exactly like you would at home.

-- Did you have an enjoyable time?
-Most rental home management companies and rental home sites permit renters to offer feedback.
-If your rental home and/or property manager was first-rate, they will appreciate your positive reviews.
-If anything went wrong and they did not correct it in a reasonable manner, or if the rental home was not as described, you should make it a point as part of your comments.
+- Did you have a blast?
+Virtually all rental sites request feedback after your stay .
+Owners and rental managers will appreciate your positive recommendations.
+If something was disagreeable and they didn't correct it in a practical manner, or when the rental home was not as described, you will want to make it a point as part of your critique.

 - Drift - 1.7 miles